-- 3.4.10 Visual contact between the arborist aloft and a designated arborist(s) on the ground should be established when communicating. - 3.4.11 Prior to dropping or lowering trunks, branches, fruit, or equipment, a landing area (drop zone) shall be established. - 3.4.11.1 People shall be excluded from an active drop zone unless authorized by the arborist aloft or for emergency response. - 3.4.11.2 A visible drop zone should be established as an aid to avoid falling objects. - 3.4.12 Before digging, underground utilities shall be marked by utility-locating services.
+- 3.4.9 The arborist in charge shall establish a plan to safely manage the work site.
+Communications among arborists aloft and arborists on the ground shall be established before commencing operations.
+Radios or predetermined, nonverbal communication such as whistles or two-way hand signals may also be used. - 3.4.10 Visual contact between the arborist aloft and a designated arborist(s) on the ground should be established when communicating. - 3.4.11 The arborist in charge shall determine whether direct supervision is needed on a work site. - 3.4.123.4.11 Prior to dropping or lowering trunks, branches, fruit, or equipment, a landing area (drop zone) shall be established. - 3.4.12.1 People shall be excluded from thean active drop zone when active unless authorized by the worker arborist aloft or needed for emergency response.

+$3.4.\frac{12}{11}.2$ A visible drop zone should be established as an aid to avoid falling objects.

+3.4.1312 Before digging, underground utilities shall be marked by utility-locating services.